Burhanuddin-2001/WebMind/README.markdown

 4. **ChromeDriver setup**:

-   - The project includes a ChromeDriver binary at `chrome-win64/chrome.exe`.
+   - Download the ChromeDriver version that matches your Chrome browser from [ChromeDriver downloads](https://developer.chrome.com/docs/chromedriver/downloads).
-   - If this fails, download the matching version for your Chrome browser from [ChromeDriver downloads](https://chromedriver.chromium.org/downloads) and update `SELENIUM_DRIVER_PATH` in `.env`.
+   - Place the downloaded `chromedriver` executable in a directory of your choice and update `SELENIUM_DRIVER_PATH` in the `.env` file to point to its location.

 5. **Configure environment variables**: